Table of contents

 Step 2: Set up your campaign on Givebutter 🧈

-It only takes a few minutes to sign up and get started with any of our 160+ free fundraising features.
-Most Givebutter users create a fundraising or event page for Giving Tuesday because they're easy to set up, give you space to share your story, and engage donors in real-time with a live supporter feed.
-You can also collect donations using our modern and donor-friendly donation forms if you'd rather keep things simple.
+It only takes a few minutes to sign up and get started with our full suite of free fundraising features.
+Most Givebutter users create a fundraising page or fundraising event for Giving Tuesday because they're easy to set up, give you space to share your story, and engage donors in real time with a live supporter feed.
+You can kick it up a notch by adding a silent auction onto your event, or keep things simple using our modern and donor-friendly donation forms.

-If you prefer to use your website to host your Giving Tuesday campaign, you can link to or directly embed your Givebutter donation form.
+If you prefer to use your website to host your Giving Tuesday campaign, you can easily add a donate button to any page or embed your Givebutter donation form directly.
 Check out The Dream Center's unique #Make20Matter landing page that linked to a Givebutter form to collect donations.

 Step 3: Put a spin on traditional fundraisers 💡